lingeringcode/clndgrn-portfolio/content/publication/infrastructural-praxis/index.md

 # Summary.
 An optional shortened abstract.
 summary: How is Twitter embedded within the U.S.-Mexico border, and how does Twitter reorganize the oppressive conditions perpetuated by the border’s sociopolitical history?
 We propose a theoretical framework for technical and professional communication to study and understand our role with infrastructure.

-tags: [hashtag activism, border rhetorics, infrastructure]
+tags:
+- hashtag activism
+- border rhetorics
+- infrastructure
+- social network analysis
+- Black Feminism

 # Display this page in the Featured widget?
 featured: true